-Z.Z. designed the study, developed the forward model and retrieval codes, carried out the experiments and results analysis, and prepared the manuscript.
-L.L. and C.Q. provided guidance on using the FY-4B/GIIRS L1 spectra data and carried out experiments for assessing spectra uncertainty.
+Author contributions.
+ZCZ designed the study, developed the forward model and retrieval codes, carried out the experiments and result analysis, and prepared the manuscript.
+LL and CQ provided guidance on using the FY-4B/GIIRS L1 spectra data and carried out experiments for assessing spectra uncertainty.
 All authors reviewed the manuscript.
+Competing interests.
+The contact author has declared that none of the authors has any competing interests.